archp1995/web_page/README.md

 Homepage: Explore our portfolio and access service information.
 Services: Discover our web design services and request a quote.
 Contact: Use the contact form to reach out to us.
-Feel free to adapt the content and design to your specific needs.
+Feel free to adapt the content and design to your specific need

-Contributing
-We welcome contributions to improve this site.
-If you'd like to contribute, please follow our contribution guidelines.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.